thomaslinux/linkedin-hide-ads-and-premium-mentions-userstyle-css/README.md

 If I wished to make an extension out of the userstyle, it would just be a wrapper for the Stylus extension suited only for my style, or else I would just be remaking Stylus.

 The wrapper is not hard to make.
 As a matter of fact, perplexity was able to make it for me.
+I found the api link to fetch the updates, and from the api call, with javascript, it's possible to make the configuration interface.

-But it's the better the users use OpenStyles/Stylus, as this opensource extension is really easy to use, already working and made me curious about modifying pages in the first place.
+I like to think it would be better for the users to use OpenStyles/Stylus.
+As this opensource extension is really easy to use, already working and made me curious about modifying pages in the first place.
+And there is a lot of userstyles they could discover for a lot of other pages.

 ## TODO / Roadmap